cs421sp21/multipleHerokuApp/README.md

 The `on` block defines a set of rules telling GitHub when to run each workflow.
 The code in `backend.yml` for instance says "run this workflow whenever there are pushes to the `main` branch and files have changed in the `code/backend` directory.

 The `jobs` section is where we define a workflow to build and deploy the application.
 Notice the `${{ secrets.HEROKU_API_TOKEN }}`.
-GitHub allows you to store "secretes" such as API keys, authentication tokens, passwords, etc., in their version of environment variables which is called "secretes"!
+GitHub allows you to store "Secrets" such as API keys, authentication tokens, passwords, etc., in their version of environment variables which is called `secrets`!

-Go to your GitHub repository's "Settings" tab and click on "Secretes".
+Go to your GitHub repository's "Settings" tab and click on "Secrets".
 Click "New Secret" to add a new secrete!

-You need to add three secretes:
+You need to add three secrets:

 1. `HEROKU_BACKEND_APP_NAME`: the name of your Heroku app which serves the backend
 2. `HEROKU_FRONTEND_APP_NAME`: the name of your Heroku app which serves the frontend
 3. `HEROKU_API_TOKEN`: this is the authentication token to access Heroku through your account.
 You can get this token by running `heroku auth:token` in your terminal (assuming Heroku CLI is installed).

-Once you have this "secretes" in place, you can make a change in the frontend/backend and push your code to your GitHub repository (to the `main` branch).
+Once you have the secrets in place, you can make a change in the frontend/backend and push your code to your GitHub repository (to the `main` branch).
 On GitHub, go to "Actions" tab and watch what happens after you pushed your code!
 If all goes well, your Gradle projects in the _sub-directories_ will be deployed to their corresponding Heroku apps.
 Mine are deployed here:
 * https://monorepo-multiapp-backend.herokuapp.com/
 * https://monorepo-multiapp-frontend.herokuapp.com/